brandtrack/go-id3/README.md

 Usage
 -----
-Pass in a suitable io.Reader and away you go!
+Pass in a suitable io.ReadSeeker and away you go!

     f, err := os.Open("foo.mp3")
     if err != nil {